Webhook signing

 When webhook signing is enabled:

-- EmailConnect generates a unique secret key for your webhook
+- EmailConnect generates a base64-encoded secret key for your webhook (prefixed with

-- The signature is included as an HTTP header; a timestamp header may also be sent
+- An HMAC-SHA256 signature is computed and included as an HTTP header

 - Your server verifies the signature using the shared secret